we-ready/notebook/English/junior.5.md

 ### C

-A: May we ask you some questions now, Mr White?
+A: May we ask you some questions now, Mr. White?
 B: Yes, please.
 A: Could you tell us if (whether) [ ... ]?
-- it snows in winter in australia
+- it snows in winter in Australia
 - there's plenty of rain in your country
 - you grow cotton in your country

 B: Yes, I'm coming to that.

 ## TEXT